mohasalahh/WWDC18-Scholarship-Submission/README.md

 # Mohamed Salah WWDC18-Scholarship-Submission
-Solar System Playground
+Great Cities Playground
-This Playground shows you some information about solar system planets using 3d models.
+This Playground shows you some information about 4 of the best the most famous, beautiful cities in the world.

 ![screenshot1](screenshot1.png)
 ![screenshot2](screenshot2.png)